samuelinsf/travelrouter/README.md

 # travelrouter

+When traveling, it would be very nice to be able to VPN into my home network.
+It would be great if my traveling devices appeared to be attached to the internet from my home router, instead of whatever distant land I happen to be in.

+I would like this to work across all my devices.
+Laptop, phone, tablet, and my family's devices as well.
+All of these devices easily connect via wifi, so why not use that path to put them all on a secure VPN back to my home network?

+I couldn't find a good solution to this, so here are some notes on how I built my own.

+Features:

+* Small hardware (box of playing cards sized, lightweight, low power, battery optional)
+* Provides a secure wifi network, devices connected to that network appear to be connected to the internet via my home ISP connection.
+* Traveling vpn device uses wifi client mode (or ethernet) to connect to the untrusted network.
+* System fails safe, if the VPN cannot come up, my devices never talk on the untrusted network.
+* Supports ethernet bridge mode, so all protocols and technologies work over the VPN.
+* All based on Openwrt (2015 chaos calmer version) and Quicktun (a nacl crypto simple vpn)

 These notes and hints were prepared several months after I quickly setup a vpn router for portable use.
 There are probably some details missing, but hopefully this is a start for you and your needs.